Multi-Rate VAE: Train Once, Get the Full Rate-Distortion Curve: Related Works

 \paragraph{Multiplicative Interactions.} Multiplicative interactions have a long history in neural networks.
 Earlier works include LSTM cells~\citep{hochreiter1997long}, which use gating mechanisms to model long-term memories, and Mixture of Experts~\citep{jacobs1991adaptive}, which selects learners with a softmax gating.
 The FiLM network~\citep{perez2018film} and conditional batch normalization~\citep{perez2017learning,brock2018large} further extend the gating mechanism by scaling and shifting the pre-activations. \citet{jayakumar2020multiplicative} analyze the expressive power of multiplicative interactions within a network.
 Our work uses multiplicative interactions to learn the response function for $\beta$-VAEs.

 \paragraph{Response Hypernetworks.} Our use of hypernetworks for learning best response functions is related to Self-Tuning Networks (STNs)~\citep{mackay2019self,bae2020delta} and Pareto Front Hypernetworks (PFHs)~\citep{navon2020learning}. \citet{lorraine2018stochastic} first constructed response hypernetworks for bilevel optimization~\citep{colson2007overview} and optimized both parameters and hyperparameters in a single training run.
 To support high dimensional hypernetwork inputs, STNs use structured response hypernetworks similar to MR-VAEs, whereas PFHs use chunking that iteratively generates network parameters.
 In contrast to these works, the architecture of MR-VAEs is specifically designed for learning $\beta$-VAE's response functions and requires significantly less computation and memory.
+On a similar note, \citet{dosovitskiy2019you} also proposed an efficient method to approximate the response functions using the FiLM parameterization and demonstrated the effectiveness of modeling $\beta$-VAE's response function.